Re-establishing Murray crayfish in South Australia

 Where did the released Murray crayfish come from?

 As a result of the 2022-23 flood events, a number of Murray crayfish were rescued from black water affected sites interstate.
 Many of these crays were returned to the location from which they were found, but around 200 were retained for release in South Australia.
-Between being rescued and released, the crays were maintained in aquarium facilities in Mildura and Victor Harbour.
+Between being rescued and released, the crays were maintained in aquarium facilities in Mildura and Victor Harbor.

 Both male and female crayfish were released, ranging in size from about 8cm up to about 30cm in length.
 Including crays of both sexes and in various life stages maximises the likelihood that the released cray will reproduce and develop a self-sustaining community.